-Traceability information: Laws, regulations, techniques
+Traceability information: Laws, regulations, techniques: due at the end of 2027

-Traceability information: Laws, regulations, techniques
+Traceability information: Laws, regulations, techniques: due at the end of 2027

 French laws on products in general and traceability: